ONS-Innovation/keh-digital-landscape/testing/frontend/README.md

     -   Languages
         - Check that Javascript/TypeScript language exist
         - Check projects that exist that use Javascript and TypeScript.
+        - Check that Java language exist
+        - Check projects that exist that use Java

 Run the following to run the tests: